The End is Nigh!

-Will the 99% bring down capitalism?
-Protests on Wall Street and across America highlight the inequalities of life in a materialistic and financially centred society.
-Millionaires are common place, whilst Billionaires abound in this new world of the super rich.
+The End is Nigh! – Will the 99% bring down capitalism?
+Protests in Wall Street and across America highlight the inequalities of life in a materialistic and financially centered society.